 In July 2007, the unit was awarded third place in the FLIR Vision Award at ALEA’s annual conference in Orlando, Florida and in October a second full time Tactical Flight Officer / FLIR operator was assigned to the Aviation Unit.

 In 2009, the unit was awarded second place in the FLIR Vision Award at ALEA’s annual conference in Savannah, Georgia.
 During this year we completed the construction of new offices, maintenance shop and parts room in the hangar.

 In 2015 we received a flyable UH1H helicopter from the Department Of Defense 1033 program at a cost of 2,000.00.
 The aircraft is used for search and rescue/fire fighting operations.
 A fire medic supplied by BCFR is placed on board during search and rescue missions to provide immediate medical assistance.
 At approximately the same time we received over two million dollars in parts from the GSA program to support the UH1H.
 Cost for the parts was approximately 4,000.00.

 The Aviation Unit trains bi-annually in Water Survival Techniques.
 Since 1998 the Brevard County Sheriff’s Office has utilized Lunsford Air Consulting, Inc. for all of their flight training.
 This includes semi-annual recurring emergency day and night procedures, as well as Night Vision Goggle training.

-The Aviation Unit currently assists with approximately one thousand to twelve hundred calls for service a year while only flying approximately 600 to 800 flight hours a year, operating seven days a week, twenty-one hours a day with an operational budget of $154,937.00 a year.
+Yearly, the aviation unit currently assists with approximately six to seven hundred calls for service while flying approximately 450 to 550 hours.
+We operate seven days a week 23 to 24 hours a day with a yearly operational budget of $154,937.00.